ericianni/cs493_redesign/postman_tutorial/postman.md

 #### Status codes can lie

 When testing an API you cannot simply rely on status codes.
 To do so would go against the _assume nothing_ mantra.
 While it may seem like extra work to test more than status codes it is important to remember the goal of this course.
-You will eventually be creating your own API with status code resposnes that you yourself write.
+You will eventually be creating your own API with status code responses that you yourself write.
 The only way to verify you wrote the code correctly is to test it, so get in the habit now.

 #### Check before and after

 Just as it is not enough to test just the status codes, it is also not enough to simply test the response body.
-Everying could appear correct with the response, but in fact no changes have been made to the data.
+Everything could appear correct with the response, but in fact no changes have been made to the data.
 Therefore if you want to test to see if the number of records increases by 1 with each create request you will need to know the number of records **before** _and_ **after**.

 #### Clean up after yourself